adumont/hrm-cpu/README.md

 The HRM game features a worker, an inbox queue, an outbox queue, and tiles on the floor.
 The worker executes a sequence of orders (developped by the player) using a very limited set of instructions and picks items from the inbox, can eventually deposit the items on a tile, do some arithmetical operations, and outputs items in the Outbox queue.

+# Disclaimer

+- I'm not an CS engineer, nor a hardware engineer.
+I'm a complete n00b in electronics, although I enjoy learning from books, youtube videos and tutorials online.
+- This is a personal project, with entertaining and educational objectives exlusively.
+- I'm happy if it gets to work somehow.
+It's not optimized in any way.
+Don't judge the quality.
+- It's a work in progress.
+It's highly incomplete (and may never be complete).
+- Documentation is also incomplete (and may never be complete).

 # CPU Elements

-We can see how the game actually represents a CPU and how it's working internally.
+We can see how the game actually represents a CPU and it's internals.

-Here are all the elements of the analogy:
+Here are some elements of the analogie:

 | HRM  element | CPU element  |
 | ------------ | ------------ |